Wrongful Death Law Firm

 Although damages in a wrongful death case cannot bring your loved one back, a successful wrongful death claim can provide your family with some security as you face an uncertain future.

 Wrongful death claims are often included as a part of a claim for injuries stemming from a car crash, tractor trailer crash, or medical malpractice.
 An experienced attorney can help to ensure that the value of a wrongful death claim is accurately estimated and that full compensation is negotiated from the insurance company.
-In the event your claim goes to trial, an attorney is essential for the careful collection and preparation of documents and other evidence to support the successful outcome of your case.

 Under Virginia law, surviving family members have only two years from the date of a loved one’s death to file a wrongful death suit.
 It can take months to collect the medical records and other evidence necessary to determine if you have a viable case.
 It can take several more months to get expert analysis and reports to support the cause of death and damages suffered.
 The earlier you get an attorney involved, the more likely we are to find and preserve evidence and consult with experts so we can maximize recovery for you.